 In January, Trump also called for the construction of the Dakota Access pipeline, which has seen an ongoing resistance and occupation movement from Native Americans and environmentalists.

-Posted by Ian Greenhalgh on March 24, 2017, With 489 Reads Filed under World.
+Posted by Ian Greenhalgh on March 24, 2017, With 498 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.